After reviewing this information, you will be able to:

 When you find your book online, you will have all the information you need to find the book.
 Just take note of the collection and the call number.
 The collection is the group of books your book lives with, and the call number is the exact location (think of it like an address) of the book on the shelf.

-Either write this call number and collection down, text it to yourself, or use the email option to email yourself the book's information.
+To find the book in the library, you'll need this information on hand.
+Either write this call number and collection down, text it to yourself, print the book's information, or use the email option to email yourself the book's information.

 Then, bring this information into Memorial Library to find your book!

 Books in the library are divided into collections.
 Each collection has a specific location.
 Use the table below to locate which floor your book is on.

 |Bestsellers||1st floor - under atrium|

 Call number starting with A-E

 Call number starting with F-PN

 |Government Documents||1st floor|

 |Maps & Atlas||1st floor--east|